-Who is requesting the change Type of change Actions The applicant is unconditional firm with you and you wish to amend the course, year of entry or point of entry.
+Who is requesting the change Type of change Actions Provider The applicant is unconditional firm with you and you wish to amend the course, year of entry or point of entry.
 This type of change should only be made in exceptional circumstances for valid reasons.
 If you require guidance on what is considered a valid reason, please contact the HEP Team.
 You must obtain the applicant's agreement.
 Once obtained use a Confirmation amendment.
 The applicant is unconditional insurance with you and you wish to amend the course, year of entry or point of entry.
 This type of change should usually only be made at the applicant's request, and only if the applicant is not placed at their firm choice (in which case the insurance choice will become their firm).
 The change can only be made with the applicant's permission, and processed only once the applicant is UF.
-Provider The applicant is holding a conditional firm or conditional insurance place with you and you wish to amend the course, year of entry or point of entry.
+The applicant is holding a conditional firm or conditional insurance place with you and you wish to amend the course, year of entry or point of entry.
 You must obtain the applicant's agreement.
-Once obtained use an amended decision up to 27 July 2018.
+Once obtained use an amended decision up to 23 July 2019.
 After this date all changes must be actioned as part of Confirmation decisions.
 The applicant is holding an unconditional, firm, or insurance offer and you wish to now include conditions.
 This type of change should only be made in exceptional circumstances.
 Contact the HEP Team in this instance, the change can only be made with the applicant's permission.
 If the applicant is UI, the change can only be processed if they are not placed at their firm choice, and the UI becomes UF.
-The applicant is holding an unconditional or conditional offer and you now wish to reject them.
-This type of change should only be made in exceptional circumstances.
-Contact the HEP Team in this instance, the change can only be made with the applicant's permission.
-You should aim to make the changes by 27 July 2018.
+The applicant is holding an unconditional offer and you now wish to reject them.
+If the applicant is holding an unconditional offer and you now wish to reject them, contact our HEP Team for advice.
+Changes should only be made with the applicant's permission.
+If the application is holding a conditional offer and you wish to reject them for a reason not connected to the conditions of their offer, contact our HEP Team.
+Changes should only be made with the applicant's permission.
+You should aim to make the changes by 23 July 2019.
 After this date all changes must be actioned as part of Confirmation decisions.

-After the applicant has made their replies (continued)
+After the applicant has submitted their replies (continued)